terikon/kendo-pouchdb/README.md

 [PouchDB](<http://pouchdb.com/>) database.

 Kendo UI widgets can be bound to data with *kendo.data.DataSource* object.
 With this project DataSource can be used on top of PouchDB database, with bi-directional synchronization between them.

+DataSource can be with sync with PouchDB local storage, like IndexedDB or Web SQL.
+And server side changes can be pushed into DataSource in real time with CouchDB database.

 # Table of contents